kelvin2401/portfolio/README.md

-﻿# Kelvin's Data Science Portfolio
+# Kelvin's Data Science Portfolio

-As a data enthusiast, I have attended various data science related classes and completed projects to improve my skills in data scraping, exploratory data analysis, data preprocessing and machine learning.
-My projects also involve natural language processing, computer vision and deep learning that will help in making predictions on more complex data.
+Welcome to my data science portfolio.
+I'm passionate about exploring the world of data and leveraging it to gain insights and make predictions.
+Below, you'll find a collection of projects that demonstrate my skills in data scraping, exploratory data analysis, data preprocessing, and machine learning.
+I'm also excited to share my work in the fields of natural language processing, computer vision, and deep learning, which allows me to tackle more complex and diverse data challenges.

-Projects:
+## Projects

-Chronic Disease Prediction using BPJS Dataset
+### Chronic Disease Prediction using BPJS Dataset

--Processing of large BPJS dataset that consists of FKRTL, Non-Capitation FKTP and Membership data.
+- Processed a large BPJS dataset, which includes FKRTL, Non-Capitation FKTP, and Membership data.
--Models used include Decision Tree, Random Forest and Multilayer Perceptron (Artificial Neural Network)
+- Developed predictive models using Decision Tree, Random Forest, and Multilayer Perceptron (Artificial Neural Network).
--Scraped hospital data from BPJS website using selenium and scrapy to make a ranking of provinces by need of new hospitals
+- Utilized web scraping techniques (Selenium and Scrapy) to extract hospital data from the BPJS website, enabling the ranking of provinces by their need for new hospitals.

-Clean vs Messy Room Image Classification with Deep Learning
+### Clean vs Messy Room Image Classification with Deep Learning

--Models used include Convolutional Neural Network and transfer learning using VGG16, ResNet50 and Xception
+- Employed Convolutional Neural Networks and transfer learning with VGG16, ResNet50, and Xception.
+- Created a model for classifying room images as either clean or messy, showcasing the power of deep learning in image classification tasks.

-Architecture Image Classification with SIFT, BRISK and KAZE Feature Extraction Algorithms and Support Vector Machine (SVM)
+### Architecture Image Classification

+- Employed Feature Extraction Algorithms like SIFT, BRISK, and KAZE.
+- Utilized Support Vector Machine (SVM) for classifying architectural images based on their features.

-Sports Ball Object Detection
+### Sports Ball Object Detection

--Scraped image data using Octoparse
+- Scraped sports ball image data using Octoparse.
--Annotated images using Roboflow
+- Conducted image annotation using Roboflow to train an object detection model.

-Twitter Dangerous Speech Clustering, Classification and Topic Modelling
+### Twitter Dangerous Speech Clustering, Classification, and Topic Modeling

--Scraped tweet data using snscrape
+- Extracted tweets using the snscrape library.
--Visualized data using word cloud
+- Visualized data through word clouds.
--Extracted text features using Word2Vec, TF-IDF and CountVectorizer
+- Employed text feature extraction techniques, including Word2Vec, TF-IDF, and CountVectorizer.

-Sentiment Analysis of Amazon Food Reviews using Supervised Learning Methods, VADER and RoBERTa Model
+### Sentiment Analysis of Amazon Food Reviews

+- Conducted sentiment analysis on Amazon Food Reviews.
+- Explored various supervised learning methods, as well as VADER and RoBERTa models.

-All-NBA Team Prediction with SMOTE Oversampling and Grid Search Hyperparameter Tuning
+### All-NBA Team Prediction

+- Employed SMOTE Oversampling and Grid Search Hyperparameter Tuning for predicting All-NBA Teams.

+These projects represent my journey through the exciting world of data science, and I'm thrilled to continue learning and exploring new challenges.
+Feel free to explore each project for more details and insights into my data science journey.

+Thank you for visiting my portfolio!